 |Can I get copies of the photos of my deceased relative?||

 Yes.
-Scene photographs and/or postmortem examination photographs may be released upon presentation of a legal ‘next-of-kin’ letter, which must contain all of the following elements to be considered valid:
+Photographs may be released upon presentation of a Notarized letter and pre-payment by the legal next-of-kin, and must contain all of the following elements to be considered valid:

 1. The decedent’s full name and date of death;

-Please mail in the original notarized letter (copies will not be accepted), along with a check to complete your request.
+Please mail in the original Notarized letter (copies will not be accepted), along with a check or money order (see current fee here) to complete your request.

-Checks should be made payable to: Tarrant Co.
-Medical Examiner's Office.
+Make checks payable to: Tarrant Co.
+Medical Examiner's Office..
 Tax ID# is 756001170.
 The request and check can be mailed to: